toshiks/Compression-algorithms/README.md

- It's Class for Parse BMP and bulding code of Huffman, Shennon and Uniform code.
+Class for Parse BMP and bulding code of Huffman, Shennon and Uniform code.
 =======

 **Metods of class:**